Have an question? Call 310-hire

 In 1964, Ernie Henderson, of Henderson Colleges, bought Sprott Shaw and was the owner until his death in 1974.
 The Victoria school was then bought by Commander Robert N.G.
 (Bud) Smith, who operated it until 1988 when Terry Hackett purchased the school.
 Since then the college has grown to 12 locations across the province of B.C.

-Employing the principles of adult education theory, the curriculum has expanded to include much more than office training, as students now train for careers in healthcare, tourism, hospitality, business, administrative and international studies.
+Employing the principles of adult education theory, the curriculum has expanded to include much more than office training, as students now train for careers in nursing and healthcare, tourism, hospitality, business, administrative, marketing, trades, design, international studies and more.
 Sprott Shaw has always maintained a sharp focus to provide relevant skills for meaningful jobs in high growth industries.

 The modern campuses of Sprott Shaw now train over 4500 students each year.
 All locations feature small class sizes, qualified instructors, hands-on training and a friendly, appropriate learning environment for adults of all ages.
 During the past century, Sprott Shaw College has built a solid reputation with both the private sector and government.
 This reputation is based not only on training excellence, but also on Sprott Shaw graduates’ enviable record of securing successful jobs after training.